The Bible says in Philippians 3:15, Let us therefore, as many as be

 Paul wrote in Philippians 3:17, Brethren, be followers together

-follow Jesus, we have one other example: Paul the Apostle.
-Paul is an example
+we attempt to follow Jesus, we have one other example: Paul the Apostle.
+Paul

-of someone who believed on Jesus and then followed Jesus.
-Be careful whom you
+is an example of someone who believed on Jesus and then followed Jesus.
+Be

-you use the Apostle Paul as a follower of Jesus.
+if you follow Jesus, and if you use as an example the Apostle Paul as a

 Everyone is an influence on those around them.
 The more people